 Let’s face it.
 The majority of RVs aren’t used most days out of the year.
-They generally sit in the driveway or backyard for weeks or even months.
+Your motorhome or travel trailer generally sits in the driveway or backyard for weeks or even months.
 What this means is that the vehicle is going to be affected by the sun, rain, and wind.

 Leaving a vehicle sitting out in the elements poses a few issues that cause damage.
 They include sun damage, moisture penetration, rusting, and snow adding weight and moisture.

 Your RV is not protected from much if it is sitting out in the elements.
 Often, people will cover them with a specially designed RV cover.
 But is an RV cover worth it or should you invest in another option?
 Some store theirs under a roof/in a building.
 Which option is going to be best for you?

 Will an RV cover be your best bet to keep your RV protected?
 It’s possible, but there are some things you should consider before pulling out your wallet and laying down some big ones.

 The first and biggest issue is that RV covers are notorious for ripping.
 This is why most manufacturers don’t offer a true 100% money-back guarantee.If they do offer a true money-back guarantee, it’s only for two to three years (Up to six years with the best company).

 However, you can get a good one that’s likely not to tear anytime soon by buying a top-quality one.
 This often means shelling out a little more money than you might expect.

 Second, most are not going to be waterproof.
 They are water-resistant.
 The roof part may be waterproof, but that doesn’t make the whole thing is waterproof.

 You also have to have a place to put that huge cover when you are on the road.
 Make sure you have the room in your garage or in a shed or attic.
 It may take up more space than you think.